MediaComem/comem-archidep/ex/dns-configuration.md

 * Add two new `A` records to map subdomains to **your server's public IP address**:

-  1. Assuming your personal subdomain for the course is `john-doe.archidep.ch`, you should use `john-doe` as the **name of the DNS record**.
+  1. Assuming your personal subdomain for the course is `jde.archidep.ch`, you should use `jde` as the **name of the DNS record**.
-  2. Then, create a wildcard subdomain using `*.john-doe` as the **name of the DNS record**, and the same IP address.
-This will direct any second-level subdomain like `foo.john-doe.archidep.ch` to your server.
+  2. Then, create a wildcard subdomain using `*.jde` as the **name of the DNS record**, and the same IP address.
+This will direct any second-level subdomain like `foo.jde.archidep.ch` to your server.

-Assuming your server's IP address is `W.X.Y.Z` and your username is `john-doe`, you should have the following DNS records (among others) in the domain's zone
+Assuming your server's IP address is `W.X.Y.Z` and your username is `jde`, you should have the following DNS records (among others) in the domain's zone
 file:

 ```
-*.john-doe 1800 IN A W.X.Y.Z
+*.jde 1800 IN A W.X.Y.Z
-john-doe 1800 IN A W.X.Y.Z
+jde 1800 IN A W.X.Y.Z
 ```

 ## :exclamation: Access the domain name

-Once you have configured it correctly, you (and everybody else) should be able to access the todolist application at http://john-doe.archidep.ch:3000 in your browser (if you have completed the previous exercises).
+Once you have configured it correctly, you (and everybody else) should be able to access the todolist application at http://jde.archidep.ch:3000 in your browser (if you have completed the previous exercises).

 > :gem: You might have to wait a few minutes for the change to take effect.